browserengineering/book/book/http.md

 *Body tag:* Only show text in an HTML document if it is between `<body>` and `</body>`.
 This avoids printing the title and style information.
-Try to do this in a single pass through the document---that means not string methods like `split` or similar.
+Try to do this in a single pass through the document---that means not using string methods like `split` or similar.
 The loop in `show` will need more variables to track tag names.

 *Entities:* Implement support for the less-than (`&lt;`) and